 \subsection{Pruning Gaussians}

-Within 3DGS, a large degree of redundancy exists, as evidenced by the extensive work on pruning and compression.
-One common trend among these methods is their focus on redundancy at a global level, meaning that Gaussians that do not contribute to the scene will be pruned.
+Within 3DGS, there is a high degree of redundancy, as evidenced by the extensive work on pruning and compression.
+One common trend among them is their focus on global redundancy, meaning that Gaussians that do not contribute to the scene are pruned.
 Zhang~\etal~\cite{zhang2024lpdgs} learns this masking by using the Gimbal-Sigmoid method to achieve an approximate binary mask, which can then be used to prune Gaussians.
+Liu~\etal~\cite{11094772} learns existence probabilities that allow gradients to flow to unused Gaussians.
+Gaussians with low probability of existence can be pruned both during and post-training.
 Papantonakis~\etal~\cite{PapantonakisReduced3dgs} propose pruning based on spatial redundancy, where areas with overlapping, low-contributing Gaussians show potential for pruning.
-EAGLES~\cite{10.1007/978-3-031-73036-8_4} performs pruning during training, considering the contribution of Gaussians to a pixel's final color as a metric of importance.
-Our method stands out as it does not perform pruning as a global step during or after training.
-We instead consider redundancy at render-time to reduce the workload per frame.
-This dramatically reduces VRAM usage and increases rendering speed by avoiding expensive preprocessing on many Gaussians that have no contribution to the render.
-Our approach also scales better when the amount of compute per Gaussian increases, facilitating more expensive per-Gaussian computations in future work, such as different, more expressive lighting models (see \cref{sec:results}).
+EAGLES~\cite{10.1007/978-3-031-73036-8_4} performs pruning during training, considering the contribution of Gaussians as a metric of importance.
+Our method sets itself apart by not performing pruning as a global step during or after training, but rather at render time to reduce the workload per frame.
+This dramatically reduces VRAM usage and increases rendering speed by avoiding expensive preprocessing of Gaussians that have no contribution to the render.
+Our approach also scales better as per-Gaussian compute increases, facilitating, \eg, more expressive shading/lighting (see \cref{sec:results}).